Environmental Stewardship of Indigenous Lands Undergraduate Certificate

 - Students must complete a minimum of six upper division level (3000-level and above) credits from approved courses.

-- Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative major GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate course requirements as pass/fail.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

-- Students must complete a minimum of 12 credit hours of approved course with CU Denver faculty.
+- Students must complete a minimum of 12 credit hours of approved coursework with CU Denver faculty.

 - Students must be enrolled in one course per year to maintain active status in the certificate program.